clearbrian/ChromeExtension_SplitParagraphIntoLines/README.md

 (if missing you need to turn on Developer menu options in chrome preferences)

-extension icon should appear on toolbar - shapped like a house
+extension icon should appear on toolbar - shaped like a house

 ---------